Robotto/ISS_LAMP/README.md

 The idea is to have a "stand-alone" unit which only needs power and wifi to work

-The 'client' is an ESP8266 (wemos D1 mini) which uses an NTP lookup and a UDP connection to get data about the International Space Station, which is parsed (upon request) from heavens-above.com by the 'Server' side python script
+The 'client' is an ESP8266 (nodemcuv2) which uses an NTP lookup and a UDP connection to get data about the International Space Station, which is parsed (upon request) from heavens-above.com by the 'Server' side python script

 Both visible and non-visible ("regular") passes are parsed: